Umuzi-org/ACN-syllabus/content/projects/python-specific/file-io/_index.md

 alice.save()   # results in an UPDATE to visitor_1.json
 ```

-Your load function should also get a bit of an update.
+Your load method should also get a bit of an update.

 ```
-charlie = load(3)
+charlie = Visitor.load(3)
 charlie.comments = "Winning!"
 charlie.save() # results in an UPDATE to visitor_3.json
 ```

-6. Add tests to your project to make sure all the functions are working as specified.
+6. Add tests to your project to make sure all the methods are working as specified.
 Since you'll be interacting with files, you'll need to know about mocks.
 Check out the python resources from here {{< contentlink path="topics/unit-testing-mocks-and-spies" >}}.

 ## Instructions for reviewer

-- The load function should return a visitor instance and not just print the visitor data.
+- The load method should return a visitor instance and not just print the visitor data.
 - Edge cases should be catered for.
-The learner should make sure that the load function takes in the proper data type.
+The learner should make sure that the load method takes in the proper data type.
 - Please pay careful attention to DRY code.
 How do you do this:
 - **If the learner completed point 6 under "Up for a challenge?"** the learner should use mocks if/when testing this project - since the project requires interacting with the file system.